sambetts/poc-bots/RickrollBot/readme.md

     - tcp://1.tcp.ngrok.io:26065 -> localhost:8445
     - https://rickrollbot.ngrok.io -> http://localhost:9441

-## Dev Only: Generate SSL for Bot Media TCP Endpoint
+## Step 3: Generate SSL for Bot Media TCP Endpoint
 As this bot receives audio/video streams it must expose a TCP endpoint with SSL in addition to the normal HTTP endpoints.
 For dev we must request these certificates manually; in production there is an AKS service we deploy to do it automatically.

-For an AKS deployment the following tasks are automated in the cluster, but for dev we need to do this ourselves.

 1. Generate an SSL certificate for your developer ngrok addresses as per [this guide](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/Samples/V1.0Samples/AksSamples/teams-recording-bot/docs/setup/certificate.md#%23generate-ssl-certificate).
     - In short, you need to use [Certify The Web](https://certifytheweb.com/) to generate SSL certificates via LetsEncrypt (an org that give free SSL cerificates out.
 Perfect for us).